 What can I expect at NSO?

-You will have the opportunity to meet with your academic advisor and create your course schedule, interact with faculty and staff from across campus to gain a better understanding of expectations for students on campus.
-New students will also learn more about opportunities to be involved on campus.
-Check out the campus calendar and the student activities portal for more information on campus activities.
+You will have the opportunity to meet with your academic advisor and create your course schedule, and interact with faculty and staff from across campus to gain a better understanding of expectations for students on campus.
+New students will also learn more about opportunities to be involved on campus, meet current and new students, and much more.

 Is Orientation Mandatory?